medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/7-oracle-upgrade.md

 ### Upgrade Oracle Node

 {% hint style="info" %}
-You can upgrade oracle any time after an `oracle-upgrade` proposal has passed (even before the upgrade target height is reached).
+You can upgrade your oracle any time after an `oracle-upgrade` proposal has passed (even before the upgrade target height is reached).
-However, since the new version of oracle can be active after the target height, the current version of oracle must be run before the target height.
+However, since the new version of oracle can be active after the target height, the current version of oracle must be running before the target height.

 You do not have to stop the old version of oracle when upgrading to a new version of oracle.
 You can run different versions of oracle at the same time using the `home` flag.